AMI deployment guide¶

 - Contact Plixer technical support to discuss the recommended instance type for production environments.
-Choose c4.2xlarge if the expected flow rate is under 10,000 flows per second.

 - Decide on the VPC and security group rules that fit the needs of your organization.
 You will need to specify these in the deployment process.

 - Deploy AMIs with two NICs and use the secondary NIC as the collection point.
 AWS does not let you release the primary private IP address of an instance unless you terminate the instance itself.

 - The default size of the root partition size is 100GB.
 This should be left unchanged.
 If you need more disk space, you will need to add another disk.
 With the default of 100GB of disk space, you can store up to 1 month of NetFlow v5 data from 25 devices at 1,500 flows per second.